hwang-db/docsify-db/docs/Databricks_Notes/db-connect.md

 Get Anaconda (command line installation) + Pycharm After installation of conda, don’t let conda alter the shell starter script, instead, activate base env first by source xx/bin/activate -> then conda init zsh, this will let your shell auto enable conda base env every time the zsh terminal is run.

 Make sure that databricks runtime is compatible with db-connect client library (7.3 LTS would be fine).
-Follow the instructions in the tutorial by Matt.

 DBR 9.1 LTS example: